lowlowd/WEALTHSIMPLE-BONUS/src/data/post/add-referral-code-after-signup.md

 Community feedback confirms this is a hard rule:

-> _"Tried to contact support after 10 days, they said there's nothing they can do.
-The system literally won't accept the code."_

 > _"The button to add a referral code just isn't there anymore.
 Wish I'd known about the 7-day thing."_

+I once spent 45 minutes on chat with Wealthsimple support trying to help a colleague who missed the window.
+They were incredibly helpful, but they confirmed that even their senior tools couldn't override the 7-day lockout for a new client referral.
+The "system says no" in this case is literal.[^2]

 ### Your Options If You Missed the Window

 While you can't get the signup bonus, you can still benefit from Wealthsimple in other ways:

 1. **Start referring others** – Once you're a client, you get your own referral link and earn $25-$5000 for each friend who signs up
-2. **Transfer bonus** – If you transfer $25,000+ from another institution, Wealthsimple reimburses your transfer fees
+2. **Transfer bonus** – If you transfer $25,000+ from another institution (minimum increased from $15,000 in April 2025), Wealthsimple reimburses your transfer fees
 3. **Tier benefits** – Deposit $100,000+ to unlock Premium status with better rates and lower fees

 ## Where to Find the "Add Referral Code" Button